plow-technologies/onping-templates/DIY/Pulse_Wifi/README.md

   * 3 : MQTT_CONNECT_UNAVAILABLE - the server was unable to accept the connection
   * 4 : MQTT_CONNECT_BAD_CREDENTIALS - the username/password were rejected
   * 5 : MQTT_CONNECT_UNAUTHORIZED - the client was not authorized to connect
 * Check PubSubClient.h and ensure that MQTT_MAX_PACKET_SIZE is set to 256 if you are using more than 13 pins in board_pins.
-You may also need to increase the size of the json documents in produce_default_msg and produce_current_msg if you use more than 16 pins.

   PubSubClient.h:
   ```